astro-sagar/PAO2_2022_python/README.md

 # PAO2_2022_python
-This short python-astropy course is designed for 3rd year bachlor students in astronomy of Astronomical Observatory of the Jagiellonian University [(OAUJ)](http://www.oa.uj.edu.pl/index.en.html) Krakow for Practical Observational Astronomy 2 [(POA 2)]() course.
+This short python-astropy course is designed for 3rd-year bachelor's students in astronomy at the Astronomical Observatory of the Jagiellonian University [(OAUJ)](http://www.oa.uj.edu.pl/index.en.html) Krakow for Practical Observational Astronomy 2 [(POA 2)]() course.
 I assume some students are not familiar with python programming and the Jupyter-notebook console.
-At the same time all students have some experience with any type of programming language.
-The course was designed by taking care of both perspective.
-First we will go through the basics of python then we will slowly move towards some important python packages like  Numpy, Pandas, Matplotlib, and Astropy which will be useful in the Astronomy.
+At the same time, all students have some experience with any programming language.
+The course was designed by taking care of both perspectives.
+First, we will go through the basics of python.
+We will slowly move towards some necessary python packages like  Numpy, Pandas, Matplotlib, and Astropy, which will be helpful in Astronomy.

 ## Files
-This repository contains following files
+This repository contains the following files
 First file contains all the notebooks presented during the lab class.
 The second file contains all corresponding assignments related to module.
 The third file contains some essential installation instructions.
 1. Jupyter-notebooks
 * Introduction to python